yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 ```

-## Object Detection
+##  2. <a name='ObjectDetection'></a>Object Detection

-The goal of object detection is to classify multiple things, and find the bounding boxes around the objects which we're classifying, the object has to be entirelt within the bounding box, but not bigger then it needs to be.
+The goal of object detection is to classify multiple things, and find the bounding boxes around the objects which we're classifying, the object has to be entirely within the bounding box, but not bigger then it needs to be.

 We'll tackle this problem in three stages: